aistabci/abci-docs/v3/en/docs/containers.md

 Singularity container image can be stored as a file.
 This procedure shows how to create a Singularity image file using `pull`.
-When using SingularityPRO, please refer to the [How to Use SingularityPRO](#how-to-use-singularitypro) and set up your environment in advance.

 Example) Create a Singularity image file using `pull`
 ```